RESOURCES FOR STUDENTS OF COLOR

 New Jersey SEEDS (Scholars, Educators, Excellence, Dedication, Success) is a nationally-recognized "nonprofit organization founded in 1992 that prepares motivated, high-achieving, low-income students for admission to private schools and colleges across the country."
 Our staff regularly attends their events, provides workshops, and communicates regularly with their staff regarding their applicants to Villanova.

 Noche Universiteria is an event that brings together local colleges and universities to provide admissions and financial assistance information in Spanish for prospective students and families.
-Two of our Spanish-speaking staff members, Candice Keith and Krista Cantrell, assist with publicizing and represent Villanova University at this event.
+Our Spanish-speaking staff members assist with publicizing and represent Villanova University at this event.

 PACAC Camp College is a residential summer program for first-generation, low-income, underrepresented students who are interested in attending college after they graduate from high school.
-Pam Swope, Assistant Director of Admission, serves on the planning committee for Camp College and OUA staff regularly participates in the event by facilitating workshops and attending their annual college fair.
+Our admissions staff has served on the planning committee for Camp College and OUA staff regularly participates in the event by facilitating workshops and attending their annual college fair.

 VILLANOVA BLUE KEY